 Expect to be screened by court security.
 Do NOT bring any weapons or drugs into the courthouse.
 You'll be immediately arrested and prosecuted.
 Court security screening is aggressive and all persons will be subject to wanding after proceeding through a metal detector.
 All bags are subject to search and are run through a CT scanner, which will allow the security officer to observe all of the contents of your bag, in color, without ever opening the bag.
 If something suspicious is viewed in your bag, it will be subject to immediate search.

 On days where you may be picking a jury, arrive early.
 Otherwise, you'll likely find yourself standing outside in a long line as you wait to enter the courthouse and to pass through the security checkpoint.
 If Murphy's Law holds true, you'll be standing outside, in the rain, without an umbrella, in 35 degree weather.
 And you'll be miserable.
 So plan ahead and arrive early.

 Regardless of where you are arrested in Maine, having a quality criminal defense attorney like William T. Bly on your side can be the best way to prevent an arrest and criminal charge from turning into a devastating conviction.
 Mr. Bly has extensive experience and a proven track record throughout the state of Maine, including in South Portland.
-When it comes to criminal defense, and especially OUI-defense, William T. Bly fights for your rights and interests, both in and out of court.
-Call his law office at (207) 571-8146 or contact him online
+When it comes to criminal defense, and especially DUI-defense, William T. Bly fights for your rights and interests, both in and out of court.
+Call a highly experienced South Portland Maine DUI lawyer at (207) 571-8146 or contact him online